navng0405/aasa/AASA_PROJECT_OVERVIEW.md

 Files: `MedicineLensAnalyzer`, `HomeViewModel.analyzeMedicinePhoto`, Home lens UI.

 Say: "This is on-device OCR plus conservative explanation.
-It can match routine medicines like the BP tablet, but it never certifies a pill as safe."
+It can match routine medicines like Metformin, but it never certifies a pill as safe."

 What to show: